 “The formation of a Regional Cluster Strategic Partnership provides exciting opportunities for the development of higher education across the Midlands-East and North Dublin Region.” declared President of DCU, Prof. Brian MacCraith as he co-signed a Memorandum of Understanding with strategic partners Athlone Institute of Technology, Dundalk Institute of Technology and Maynooth University.

 Creation of this cluster is in line with the HEA “Towards a Future” report which sets out a vision for the higher education landscape in Ireland.
-A copy of the original report is available to download here.

 The 4 Parties to this agreement have distinctive yet complementary visions for higher education across the region.
 Each organisation will continue to function independently but will collaborate on activities that are mutually beneficial to help them achieve national educational objectives.